juliag-27/juliag-27/README.md

 <h2> Projects :seedling: </h2>
+<h3> Energy Efficiency of Buildings through Open Source Data </h3>
+Summary: Used novel architecture with open-source Google API data to classify buildings as energy-efficient or inefficient according to the EPC Registry.
+Tools used: Python, Pandas, GCP, Pytorch, DataLoader, Tqdm, Scikit-learn, Matplotlib, Google Colab

 <h3> RedditBias: Problematic Comment Detector </h3>
 Summary: Preprocessed and vectorized 7,000+ examples of labelled text with Pandas Dataframes and Huggingface's BERT tokenizer, trained a BERT large language model to classify sentences with bias (racial, sexual orientation-wise, gender-wise, religious-wise).
 Tools used: Python, Pandas, Pytorch, Huggingface Transformers and Datasets libraries, DataLoader library, Scikit-learn, Matplotlib, Google Colab

 <h3> World Happiness Report 2018: Lifespan Analysis </h3>
 Summary: Trained scikit-learn's Decision Tree and Linear Regressor models to predict the life expectancy of country populations with subjective features such as Life Ladder (1-10, how "satisfied" an individual is with their life), trust in government, and freedom.
-Analyzed the weights to identify Life Ladder, how satisfied one is with their life, correlates with lifespan.
+Viewed model weights to identify Life Ladder to correlate most with lifespan, just under a country's GDP.
 Tools used: Jupyter, Python, Pandas, Scikit-learn, Matplotlib

 <h3> Agents </h3>
 Summary: Initialized a population of Agents with exchanging energy mechanisms to model the complexity of community interactions.
 Studied key practices in object-oriented programming in Python.